Nakshi Moong Pakon Pitha

-Growing up in 50’s, in post partition India times had etched their memories with so many traumatic experiences and stories that even in the midst of festivities, some forlorn memories of lost homes, missing people, stories of revelries and festivities, pithe puli gatherings at their ancestral homes in Dhaka and so on were bound to bounce back from abyss.
+Growing up in 50’s, in post partition India, times had etched their memories with so many traumatic experiences and stories.
+That even in the midst of festivities, some forlorn memories of lost homes, missing people, stories of revelries and festivities, pithe puli gatherings at their ancestral homes in Dhaka and so on were bound to haunt them back from abyss.

-My aunt, who is well known in the family for her artistic proclivities was a student at Shantiniketan, where she has learned further about the nokshi kantha art form , and it was a delight to watch her etching designs with the help of sticks/ thorns of palm trees on rolled out lentil and rice dough with great perseverance and poise.
+And it was a delight to watch her etching designs with the help of bamboo or thorns of palm trees on rolled out lentil and rice dough with great perseverance and poise.
 That is her way of keeping alive the age old traditions of her family and cultural essence that eventually defines who you are.

 - Mung pakon pitha can be made two ways – one by grinding the lentils to fine powder and second by boiling the dal and then mashing it to form a dough.
 Latter one we usually follow to make mung daler bhaja pitha.